RobertLucey/irish-property/README.md

 Modify your preferences in settings and input a custom name for a ntfy channel if you are planning on using ntfy (no sign up required, very easy to set up).
 It can be a bit annoying to configure for each of the websites, going to work on this to try have one setting for all three.
 Should probably make a tool to generate the config.

 To set up configuration run `irish_property_finder_add_config`.
-You will be asked questions about how things should be filtered, a config file will be made for when you run the following commands.
+You will be asked questions about how things should be filtered.

 To print out all listings per config run `irish_property_find`